planetfederal/spatialconnect-ios-sdk/README.md

 ### Store Configuration
 The stores array will load the stores on start in no guaranteed order.
 The configuration files will have an extension of ".scfg".
 SpatialConnect can support multiple configs and will be loaded in no guaranteed order.

-#### type ####
+#### store_type ####
-SpatialConnect will support geojson and geopackage
+SpatialConnect will support geojson, geopackage, and WFS.
+#### name ####
+A string used to describe the store.
 #### version ####
 This is the version of adapter that SpatialConnect will use "geojson.1" will be the identifier for version 1 of the GeoJSONStore
 #### uri ####
-This is the filepath to the resource relative to the config file location.
+This can be a local filepath to the resource relative to the config file location, or a fully qualified URL to a resource on the web.
 #### id ####
 This unique identifier can be generated online [here](https://guidgenerator.com) or using any other unique identifier.
 Identifiers are not required by SpatialConnect to be a hash.
 If there is a collision between identifiers, the last loaded store will overwrite all previously loaded stores with the same identifier.
 ```
     {
       "remote": {